reliverse/bleump/README.md

       type: "boolean",
       description: "Runs the CLI in dev mode",
     },
-    bumpMode: {
+    bumpType: {
       type: "string",
-      description: "The bump mode to use",
+      description: "The type of version bump to perform",
-      allowed: bumpModes,
+      allowed: bumpTypes,
     },
     customVersion: {
       type: "string",
-      description: "Custom version to set (only used with customVersion mode)", },
+      description: "Custom version to set (only used with manual bump type)", },
     disableBump: {
       type: "boolean",
       description: "Disables the bump (this is useful for CI)", },
-    filesToBump: {
+    files: {
-      type: "positional",
+      type: "string",
       description:
-        "The files to bump (space-separated, e.g. package.json .config/rse.ts)",
+        'Files to bump (comma or space-separated, or quoted: "package.json .config/rse.ts")',
+      default: "",
     },
     dryRun: {
       type: "boolean",